ShubhamK-Yadav/JobTracker/README.md

 docker compose up --build -d
 ```
 This will
-- Start a PostgreSQL database containter with persistent storage.
+- Start a PostgreSQL database container with persistent storage.
 - Build and run the Spring Boot app container

 ## 4. Stopping the containers